w3c/IFT/IFT-Explainer.md

 Thus, both **independent** (commutative) and **dependent** (non-commutative) patches are [supported](https://w3c.github.io/IFT/Overview.html#font-format-extensions).

-In addition, patches can add or extend design axes so performance with variable fonts will be much better.
+In addition, patches can add or extend design axes, to support variable fonts.

+It no longer requires any special HTTP headers, or a custom protocol to fetch patches.
+Requests are just normal HTTP GET requests, making it easier to deploy and working well with existing CDN infrastructure.

 The main trade-off with this new approach is that the patches potentially become less granular,